WonderingAboutAI/Blog-Generator-GPT-4/README.md

 # Blog-Generator-GPT-4
-This Python script is intended to combat model "laziness" by prompting OpenAI's GPT-4 to generate an outline and then feeding it the outline one section at a time for copywriting.
+This Python script is intended to combat model "laziness" by prompting OpenAI's GPT-4 to first generate an outline and then feed it the outline one section at a time for copywriting.

 **You will need an OpenAI API key to run this script.**